Prosecution rests case at Harvey Weinstein sex assault trial - NewsBreak

 Prosecution rests case at Harvey Weinstein sex assault trial

-Prosecutors in Los Angeles rested their case Thursday in the trial of Harvey Weinstein , who they allege raped two women and sexually assaulted two others.
+LOS ANGELES — (AP) — Prosecutors in Los Angeles rested their case Thursday in the trial of Harvey Weinstein, who they allege raped two women and sexually assaulted two others.

 The move from Deputy District Attorney Paul Thompson came after nearly four weeks of testimony from 44 witnesses.